All Products

 ]

-• In multi-intent recognition or multi-round chat scenarios, the user's intents may be expressed across multiple rounds in a chat.
-In this case, you can prepare multiple rounds of chat data and label the multi-round inputs.
-The following sample code provides an example of multi-round chats for a voice assistant:
+• For multi-intent recognition or multi-round chat scenarios, user intents may be expressed across multiple rounds in a chat.
+Prepare multiple rounds of chat data and label the multi-round inputs.
+The following example shows multi-round chats for a voice assistant:

 User: I want to listen to music.